Hey everyone, Mod 2 here. It’s been a while, huh?

 Yup :) In NZ it’s what we use for rats and it’s really handy - especially if you have large colonies (kitten tube for about 3 rats, cat tube for about 6 rats - one drop on the back of their necks each) and only requires one dose.
 Just note (for anyone reading) that it cannot be dosed out to pregnant or nursing mothers, and it’s best to wait until babies are around 12 weeks until you dose it.

-squeekingsketches asked: For the Canadian looking for Revolution: I live in Canada, and had this problem a while back.
+squeekingsketches said: For the Canadian looking for Revolution: I live in Canada, and had this problem a while back.
 Some people from a rat forum directed me to this site ( pets-megastore. com. au/revolution-c-165_6_159. html ) where I was able to order the Revolution treatment. =)

 Mod 2: Thanks for the info!
 Hopefully this will help a lot of people. :)